Detlef Hoffmann: Works

 Detlef Hoffmann is considered one of the reformers of art history after 1968.
 He understood art history as intellectual and social history and advocated the reconciliation of high and pop culture in art history, which also addressed the mass production of photography, film, advertising and comics.

 During his time in Frankfurt, he was involved in the reorientation of the Historical Museum against strong resistance, in which the history of everyday life, women and workers was included and the exhibition didactics were redesigned.
 From 1973 he was a member of the board of the Ulmer Verein and temporary co-editor of the Kritische Berichte ("Critical Reports").

 Hoffmann published numerous essays on photography and the history of photography since 1970.
 His research focused in particular on the discussion of the medium as a historical document and on its function in the field of tension between reality and memory.

-From 1973 to 1995 Hoffmann was scientific advisor to the German Museum of Playing Cards in Leinfelden-Echterdingen.
-From 1974 to 1977 he was president of the International Playing-Card Society (IPCS), curator of numerous exhibitions and published more than 50 publications on playing cards.
+From 1973 to 1995, Hoffmann was the scientific advisor to the German Museum of Playing Cards in Leinfelden-Echterdingen.
+From 1974 to 1977, he was president of the International Playing-Card Society (IPCS), curator of numerous exhibitions and published more than 50 publications on playing cards.

 From the 1990s, Detlef Hoffmann researched the politics of remembrance about the crimes of the Nazi era with particular interest.
 Together with Jonathan Webber he led the EU project "Civil Society and Social Change after Auschwitz" in Oświęcim and Kraków.
 He curated inter alia the exhibition "Representations of Auschwitz", Kraków in 1995 and worked on the scientific advisory board of the touring exhibition Vernichtungskrieg.
 Crimes of the Wehrmacht 1941–1944.
 Hoffmann was a member of the board of trustees of the Buchenwald and Mittelbau-Dora memorial foundation and acted in an advisory capacity for the Neuengamme and Wewelsburg memorials.
 He was a member of the Guernica Society.

 His last major exhibition Lawrence of Arabia was shown as a special exhibition in the State Museum of Nature and Man and in the Rautenstrauch-Joest-Museum in Cologne.

 He died on 10 June 2013 in Hamburg, at the age of 72.